If you want your shirt to look good on you, then you have to know how a dress shirt should fit.

 The Difference Fit Makes

-I can keep telling you how important fit is, but I thought pictures would tell it better.
+I can keep telling you how important it is to wear fitting clothes, but I thought pictures would tell it better.

 Just look at the difference between these shirts fit, worn untucked and worn tucked.
 You’ll see the difference between a dress shirt in the right fit and when a dress shirt’s too big.